 What is OpenTelemetry?

-- Allows you to learn a single set of APIs and conventions
+- You only have to learn a single set of APIs and conventions.

-These two things combined enables teams and organizations the flexibility they need in today’s modern computing world.
+Both principles combined grant teams and organizations the flexibility they need in today’s modern computing world.

 OpenTelemetry consists of the following major components: